sourvinos/angular-mvc/ReadMe.md

 https://www.humankode.com/asp-net-core/develop-locally-with-https-self-signed-certificates-and-asp-net-core

 Warning:
 OmniSharp in VS Code was giving errors as described here: https://github.com/OmniSharp/omnisharp-vscode/issues/2965
 Replace: sudo apt-get install dotnet-sdk-2.2
 With: sudo apt-get install dotnet-sdk-2.2=2.2.105-1

-And do not update if prompted by the OS!
+Do not update if prompted by the OS, until this is resolved!

-Finally,
-I just love to see the green padlock and the message "Connection is secure"
+Finally,I just love to see the green padlock and the message "Connection is secure"